-Optional: Make a poster with the following instructions on it.
-Hang it somewhere your child or children can see it during the week.
-More information can be found on page 32 of the Kingdom Quest strategy guide.
+Optional: Make a poster of the SPECK method.
+Hang it somewhere your child(ren) can see it during the week.
+More information can be found on page 33 of the Kingdom Quest strategy guide or on the next page.

-Use the verses in the Kingdom Quest strategy guide or select your own verses to study.
+Use the Ancient Text verses in this Kingdom Quest strategy guide or select your own verses to study.
 As you read the verse, use the SPECK method to see how it applies to you.
 Answer any or all the questions below from the verse.
 Start by examining one verse of your choice and write your answers on the following lines.
-Start a SPECK journal or enter your notes on an electronic device.
+Start a SPECK journal or key your notes into your cell phone, tablet, or computer.